Planning a Campus Visit? Here's the Information You Need

-Boston University - Goldman School of Dental Medicine (Fenway, Boston)
+Boston University - Goldman School of Dental Medicine (Fenway)

-MGH Institute of Health Professions (West End, Boston, and online)
+MGH Institute of Health Professions (West End, Charlestown, and online)

 This graduate school founded by the Massachusetts General Hospital (MGH) grants master's degrees, doctoral degrees, certificates in advanced study, and continuing education in onsite and online medical classes.
-Nursing, Physical Therapy, Medical Imaging, and Communications Sciences and Disorders are the primary focus.
+Programs include Nursing, Physicians Assistants, Physical Therapy, Medical Imaging, and Communications Sciences and Disorders.

 The oldest continually operating college of optometry in the U.S., and a leading research center.
 Students in the Doctor of Optometry and Master of Vision Science programs get clinical experience at the nearby New England Eye Institute.

-Tufts Friedman School of Nutrition and Policy (Chinatown, Boston)
+Tufts Friedman School of Nutrition and Policy (Chinatown)

 Tufts University - Cummings School of Veterinary Medicine (Grafton, MA)

-Babson College - F. W. Olin Graduate School of Business (Wellesley)
+Babson College - F. W. Olin Graduate School of Business (Wellesley, MA)

 Bentley University McCallum Graduate School (Waltham, MA)

-Boston College - Carroll School of Management (Chestnut Hill, Newton, MA)
+Boston College - Carroll School of Management (Chestnut Hill, Newton)

 Brandeis International Business School (Waltham, MA)

-Suffolk University - Sawyer School of Business (Downtown Boston)
+Suffolk University - Sawyer School of Business (Downtown)

 These schools offer certificates, professional and career training, and enrichment classes.